 Manufacturing is thriving in North America – offering employment to over 12 million full-timers, having brought in $6 trillion in nominal gross domestic product in the first quarter of 2017 alone.
 Technology is already playing its part in making our factories more efficient, cost-effective, safe, and easier to manage.
 The move towards greater automation is the unavoidable flow of change.

-We’ll be exploring the Industrial Internet of Things (IIoT), robots and automation, 3D printing, intelligent decision-making and inbound marketing in this article; posing the question of how these revolutionary innovations can transform our manufacturing processes.
+We’ll be exploring the Industrial Internet of Things (IIoT), robots and automation, 3D printing, intelligent decision-making and inbound marketing in this article; posing the question of how these revolutionary innovations and trends can transform our manufacturing processes.

 New technologies are offering new modes of product development, innovations in operation and a revolution in how we serve our customers.